zsb8/Python_Spark_Mllib_DecisionTree/README.md

 ~~~
 ![image](https://user-images.githubusercontent.com/75282285/192569344-5a66ba9f-4438-4e62-99c8-103a0e5433a7.png)

 Compared the difference of depth parameters.
-It looked like the AUC was the best one if I use maxDepth=10, the cost time was not highter than others.
+It looked like the AUC was the best one if I use maxDepth=10 this time, the cost time was not highter than others.
 ~~~
     impurity_list = ['entropy']
     max_depth_list = [3, 5, 10, 15, 20, 25]